San Salvador de la Punta Fortress

 San Salvador de la Punta History

-San Salvador de la Punta is a remarkable fortress built between the late 1590 through the middle of the 17th century to safeguard the main entranceway to the bay and harbor of Havana.
+San Salvador de la Punta is a remarkable fortress built between late 1590 through the middle of the 17th century to safeguard the main entranceway to the bay and harbor of Havana.

-The fortress was commissioned by Felipe II and and the design and construction were handled by the famous Italian engineer Juan Bautista Antonelli.
+The fortress was commissioned by Felipe II and the design and construction were handled by the famous Italian engineer Juan Bautista Antonelli.

 Although the fortress first served as a storehouse for weapons and artillery, it was soon connected to El Morro in 1630 via a heavy copper chain held by strong wood beams.